Top 3 Hunting Knives | Complete Review

 Benchmade Saddle Mountain Skinner

-I know I said I prefer a 5" blade and I still stand by that, but my brother-in-law has a Saddle Mountain Skinner with the gut hook that he for Christmas and it’s incredible.
-The blade is smaller than I normally use because even though I have smaller hands, when the blood and water get everywhere, it’s easier to grip something bigger.
+I know I said I prefer a 5" blade and I still stand by that, but my brother-in-law has a Saddle Mountain Skinner with the gut hook that he had for Christmas and it’s incredible.
+The blade is smaller than I normally use because even though I have smaller hands when the blood and water get everywhere, it’s easier to grip something bigger.
 The blade is only 4.2" long and is much lighter than my normal knives at 4.3 ounces.
 The blade is finished in satin and the handle is real hardwood.
-I really get the nostalgia of holding a wooden handle and appreciate the beauty of it.
-This blade really keeps its edge and my brother has had this knife for a couple of years now.
+I get the nostalgia of holding a wooden handle and appreciate the beauty of it.
+This blade keeps its edge and my brother has had this knife for a couple of years now.
 If you like a smaller more precise skinning knife, this is an incredible option if you have the money for it.

 Conclusion

 Even though everyone is different and we all like different styles, feels, and blade types, any of these knives will do great for you.
 Whether you’re hunting deer, turkey, duck, or boar, these knives will make sure you’re precise, safe, and able to do it again next time.
 Before you buy a knife, make sure you look at the type of metal used to make the blade and how they finish the blade.
 If it’s a great raw material, chances are it’s going to be great when put together.
-Price is important when buying a knife, but I always feel like it’s better to spend a little more once than a little less more often.
+Price is important when buying a knife, but I always feel like it’s better to spend a little more once than a little less often.
 Good Luck and Happy Hunting!

 If you’re interested in learning more about hunting, read our blogs below